acommitteeoflunatics/kowm/README.md

 ## Introduction

-Having searched for many years for a usable Linux window manager that both appealed to my sense of aesthetics and had at least some of the features I feel necessary for a 'proper' WM; I only came across one which [at least partially] fit the bill. `Mavosxwm` was the creation of `Martin Vollrathson` and hadn't been updated in any way for a long time at that point.
-After obtaining permission from him, I forked Mavosxwm to use in the creation of `koWm`.
-I will be keeping the tabbed interface, the theming mechanism, and most of the event-handling code; but I believe a change of language is in order before implementing additions and changes to the existing codebase.
-My first thoughts were to use Python as my base language; now I'm leaning towards something Ruby-flavored.
-To build this wm I have decided to, first, build a set of six of a final twelve desktop libraries so that I may make this window manager as extensible as it cares to be.
-It will be named `koWm` [ sounds like kohm or comb ] and will be the first application built using the `kobol` collection of libraries found at libs/kobol.
+Having searched for many years for a usable Linux window manager that both appealed to my sense of aesthetics and had at least some of the features I feel necessary for a 'proper' WM; I only came across one which, at least partially, fit the bill. `Mavosxwm` was the creation of `Martin Vollrathson` and hadn't been updated in any way for a long time at that point.
+After obtaining permission from him, I forked Mavosxwm v0.2.1 to use as the base from which I will write `koWm`.
+I will be keeping the tabbed interface, the theming mechanism, and most of the event-handling code.

+## kowm
+`kowm` ( /kōm/ ) never wanted to be anything more when she grew up than the only X window manager that even I would take home to Mom. kowm has decided that 'extensible simplicity' is the wave of the future; and we tend to agree.

+## kowm-core
+`kowm-core` is made up of six modular desktop libraries; five handle the basic features that make for a beautifully simple window manager and the sixth is a framework for building, attaching, and manipulating new modular extensions.
+Since speed is of the essence here, we're planning on writing kowm-core in C++.

+## kowm-opts
+Additionally, there are currently six additional modular libraries planned which, along with any additional ones we think are needed, will make up `kowm-opts`.
+These libraries will most likely be written in Ruby; however additional bindings for Python and Lua are on the RoadMap

-## Applications
+## kowm-apps

-Application naming preference
-would be this:
--	all apps developed using the cyrannus methodology need to start with a lower case `k` and should make a reasonable attempt to capitalize one other letter from the appname in it's place.
-Bonus points if that capital letter happens to be a `W` to honor the brother I lost in childhood.

-### `koWm`
-The first related app to be packaged with kobol will be `koWm`, a modular and extensible window manager for Xorg based on xcb rather than the archaic xlib.

-### `kWomo`
-I also have this crazy idea for an audio application named `kWomo`, as in Perry Cuomo.

-### `koWala`
-Not sure what to make with this name; but I do dig it...
+Finally, we're planning other apps the we deem useful to the overall desktop experience.
+These will reside within the `kowm-apps` project. kowm-apps can use any language for which exists a language binding or a new one if you or a friend have the knowledge to write one; don't fret too much, it's not a difficult task.
+That being said, we definitely are expecting the first few to be all Ruby

-## Libraries
+## So, to recap

-### `kobol` (Collection)

-`kobol` is a modular collection of twelve-plus desktop libraries and thier related apps; it aims to be useful as a toolkit for writing massively modular graphical applications and aims to be truly OS-agnostic in it's execution.
-It is properly referred to beginning with a lower-case `k`.

-Naming of the twelve libraries within kobol will follow the convention of naming each of the libraries for one of the twelve colonies of man from the original Battlestar Gallactica series; circa 1978.

--   Core libraries used for basic functionality of the original intended use (`koWm`) are represented by inner colony names.
-Core libraries are almost always coded in C++.
-	-	`caprica`: low-level window management
-	-	`gemoni`: low-level network management
-	-	`leonis`: low-level graphics
-	-	`sagitara`: low-level module framework
-	-	`piscera`: low-level system menuing
-	-	`virgon`: low-level system translation
--   Module libraries generally comprise one extension module to Core items.
-Outer colony names are used for middle level libraries which can extend on this vein.
-Modules may be written in either C++, Ruby, or a combination of the two.
-	-	`aeries`: power management module
-	-	`aquarus`:
-	-	`libris`:
-	-	`orion`:
-	-	`scorpion`:
-	-	`taura`:
--   Extras are libraries that, while very useful, aren't really part of the window manager.
-Unaligned colonies will be namesake to those that are considered useful for building modular X applications to use alongside `koWm`.
-These 'extra' libraries are generally written in Ruby unless a lower-level abstraction is required.
-	-	`hestia`:
-	-	`khronos`: library for all things time-related, including ntp
-	-	`pallas`:
-	-	`persephone`:
-	-	`phoebe`:
-	-	`styx`:
-	-	`thanatos`: sleep and hibernation library
-	-	`troy`:
+-	Want to make a new application or extension for kowm?
+	-	Simply, write your new module in any of the available language bindings already written.
+-	No binding for the language you prefer to code in?
+	-	Well then, write yourself a binding module for that language and continue on.

+Oh yeah, one last thing I'd like to say... please... don't forget to submit a pull request once you're done, so others can enjoy the new language, application, or extension you just made possible.

 ============
-Copyright (c) 2011, Jerry W Jackson
+Copyright (c) 2009, 2010, 2011, 2012, 2013, Jerry W Jackson
 All rights reserved.